Ryan Mallett: 2011 season

 Mallett, who was often projected prior to the draft as a first-round talent, fell to the third round of the 2011 NFL draft, where he was selected 74th overall by the New England Patriots (using the pick they received when they traded Randy Moss to the Minnesota Vikings); that pick was the highest pick the Patriots had used on a quarterback since taking Drew Bledsoe number one overall in 1993, until they drafted Jimmy Garoppolo in the second round of the 2014 NFL draft 62nd overall.
 According to Michael Lombardi of the NFL Network, the Patriots rated Mallett as the best quarterback available in the 2011 draft; nevertheless, six other quarterbacks were taken before the Patriots drafted him, drawing comparisons to Tom Brady, who was the seventh quarterback chosen in 2000, though with the 199th pick.

 Mallett made his preseason debut in the Patriots' first preseason game, a 47–12 rout of the Jacksonville Jaguars on August 11.
 He played the entire second half, completing 12 of 19 passes for 164 yards, one touchdown, and no interceptions.
 The Patriots scored touchdowns on each of the first four drives Mallett led, and ran out the clock on his fifth and final drive.
 Mallett struggled in his next preseason games throwing an interception which was returned for a touchdown in his second game.
 At his fourth preseason game against the Giants he was 6 of 16 for 57 yards.
 Mallett spent 2011 as the Patriots' third-string quarterback, behind Tom Brady and Brian Hoyer.
 Mallett was inactive for 15 out of 16 regular season games and was inactive for every post season game for the Patriots' Super Bowl run.

 2012 season

 Following the Patriots' decision to release Hoyer prior to the season, Mallett was promoted to second-string quarterback behind Tom Brady.
-Mallett dressed in each of the first eight games of the season, and in their blowout 45–7 rout over the St. Louis Rams in London on October 28, 2012, Mallett took his first snaps in the NFL, completing 1 of 3 passes for 17 yards (his one completion to Shane Vereen) and a passer rating of 53.5.
+Mallett dressed in each of the first eight games of the season, and in their blowout 45–7 win over the St. Louis Rams in London on October 28, 2012, Mallett took his first snaps in the NFL, completing 1 of 3 passes for 17 yards (his one completion to Shane Vereen) and a passer rating of 53.5.
 In the Patriots' blowout victory against the Houston Texans in December 2012, Mallett came into the game late in the fourth quarter and threw his first interception in the NFL on a pass deflected by intended receiver Visanthe Shiancoe.